Role of the Auditor-General

 VAGO is structured under three main

-business areas: Policy and Coordination Directorate;
+business areas: Governance, Legal and Strategy;

 Audit Operations; and the Audit Support Group.
 The activities of